coreua/Apex-CV-YOLO-v8-Aim-Assist-Bot/README.md

 ### 2.1 Usage

-- Lock your in-game FPS.
+#### ⚠️ **Lock your in-game FPS.
 Give your GPU some slack.
-It is needed for object detection.
+It is needed for object detection.** ⚠️
 - Do not use V-Sync to lock your FPS.
 V-Sync introduces input lag.
     - Use NVIDIA Control Panel.
     - OR
     - Use RTSS.

 - Set in-game mouse sensitivity to **3.50**.
     - The PID control (`Kp`, `Ki`, `Kd`) values in `args_.py` come already fine-tuned.
     - If the mouse moves too fast, **EAC will flag your account** and you will be banned on the next ban wave.